matjam/vscode-acme-extension/README.md

 ### 🎨 Syntax Highlighting
 - **Complete ACME directive support**: `!cpu`, `!to`, `!addr`, `!8`, `!16`, `!by`, `!pet`, `!src`, `!if`, `!macro`, and more
-- **6502/65C02 instruction set**: Full highlighting for all instructions and addressing modes
+- **Multi-processor instruction set**: Full highlighting for 6502, 4510, and 45GS02 instructions and addressing modes
 - **Smart number highlighting**: Hexadecimal (`$1234`), binary (`%1010`), decimal, and character literals
 - **Label support**: Global labels, local labels (`+`, `-`), and proper scoping
 - **Comment and string highlighting**: Line comments (`;`) and string literals with escape sequences